-4. Public Safety Community Outcomes:
+5. Public Safety Community Outcomes:

-- Hold residential fire-related deaths to less than two per year. - Maintain fire injuries at 11 or fewer per 100,000 population per year. - Attain a cardiac arrest survival rate of 8% or greater. - Advanced Life Support (ALS) response times will improve by four percentage points. - Basic Life Support (BLS) response times will improve by five percentage points. - Fire suppression response times will improve by five percentage points. - Prince William will rank in the lowest third of the COG Region Crime Rate Index with a Part I crime rate of less than 27 per 1,000 population. - Attain a police emergency response time of seven minutes or less. - Maintain juvenile arrests per 1,000 youth population at less than 23 per year. - Maintain juvenile violent crime arrests per 1,000 youth population at less than one per year. - Prince William County will attain a closure rate of 23% for Part I crimes. - Reduce property damage, injuries and fatalities by maintaining the number of preventable vehicular accidents to less than 4,600 per year.
+- Achieve a rate of residential fire-related deaths that is less than 2 per 100,000 population per year. - Achieve a rate of fire injuries at 11 or fewer per 100,000 population per year. - Attain a witnessed cardiac arrest survival rate of 10% or greater. - Advanced Life Support (ALS) response times will improve by four percentage points. - Basic Life Support (BLS) response times will improve by four percentage points. - Fire suppression response times will improve by four percentage points. - Prince William will rank in the lowest third of the COG Region Crime Rate Index with a Part I crime rate of less than 24 per 1,000 population. - Maintain a police emergency (in-progress) average response time of 7 minutes or less. - Attain a juvenile arrest rate of 15.0 per 1,000 youth population per year. - Prince William County will attain a closure rate of 23% for Part I crimes. - The vehicle crash rate per vehicle miles traveled will be no more than 5 percentage points over the previous year. - Increase the percent of citizens who report they are prepared to be self-sufficient in the event of a disaster.

-5. Transportation Community Outcomes:
+6. Transportation Community Outcomes:

-- Further reduce the number of traffic accidents (vehicular and pedestrian) at critical intersections by 5%. - Achieve 9.0 million passenger trips through multi-modal means. - Continue to meet regional EPA attainment goals for air quality standards. - Increase the base of citizens telecommuting to 20%. - 62.9% of citizens are satisfied with their ease of Getting Around.
+- Further reduce the number of traffic accidents (vehicular and pedestrian) at critical intersections by 5%. - Achieve 9.0 million passenger trips through multimodal means. - Continue to meet regional EPA attainment goals for air quality standards. - Increase the base of citizens telecommuting to 20%. - 62.9% of citizens are satisfied with their ease of Getting Around.